dzlab/coursera/GCP/Professional ML Engineer/Reading.md

 - Optimizing models for serving - [link](https://cloud.google.com/solutions/machine-learning/minimizing-predictive-serving-latency-in-machine-learning#optimizing_models_for_serving)
 - Optimize the frequency of retraining the model - [link](https://cloud.google.com/solutions/machine-learning/best-practices-for-ml-performance-cost#optimize_the_frequency_of_retraining_the_model)

+## AI Explanations
+with tabular data, you can use Shapely or integrated ingredients for large feature spaces; with images, you can use integrated gradients for pixel-level explanations or XRAI for region-level explanations.

+- Introduction to AI Explanations for AI Platform - [link](https://cloud.google.com/ai-platform/prediction/docs/ai-explanations/overview)

 ## MLOps
 - MLOps: Continuous delivery and automation pipelines in machine learning - [link](https://cloud.google.com/solutions/machine-learning/mlops-continuous-delivery-and-automation-pipelines-in-machine-learning)
 - Architecture for MLOps using TFX, Kubeflow Pipelines, and Cloud Build - [link](https://cloud.google.com/solutions/machine-learning/architecture-for-mlops-using-tfx-kubeflow-pipelines-and-cloud-build)
 - When to use Kubeflow over TFX?
 When you need PyTorch, XGBoost or if you want to dockerize every step of the flow
+- End to end hybrid and multi-cloud ML workloads - [link](https://www.kubeflow.org/docs/about/use-cases/#end-to-end-hybrid-and-multi-cloud-ml-workloads)

 ## BigQuery ML
 - It supports the following types of model: linear regression, binary and multiclass logistic regression, k-means, matrix factorization, time series, boosted trees, deep neural networks, AutoML models and imported TensorFlow models